M-Haris-27/Web_Assignment/README.md

    - Allows sorting temperatures in ascending and descending order.
    - Filters data to show only rainy days.
    - Highlights the day with the highest temperature.
-5. **Chatbot Integration**: Uses Google's Generative AI to answer user queries about the displayed weather data.
+5. **Chatbot Integration**: Uses Gemini AI to answer user queries about the displayed weather data.

 ## Technologies Used